keke1210/SkeMapper/README.md

 ```
 ## Usage

-Example: Mapping a class which has other classes as property members
+Example: Mapping an object which is composed with other objects
 ```csharp
 using SkeMapper.Builder;
 using SkeMapper.Settings;